 This guide outlines the surgical treatments that are proven to be the best available (standard of care) for kidney cancer.
-Your surgeon will discuss with you the treatments they think would be best for you.
+Your surgeon (or urologist) will discuss with you the treatments they think would be best for you.
 Sometimes they may offer you a choice of surgical treatments.
 In any case, you should be sure you are part of the decision-making process and that your views and preferences have been taken into account.
-You should be sure you have been given enough information and you understand the options, before you give permission for the treatment to start.
-Don't be embarrassed about asking people to explain things again and remember to ask about any particular aspects that are worrying you.
+You should be sure you have been given enough information and you understand all the options before you give permission for the treatment.
+Don't be embarrassed about asking your surgeon to explain things again and remember to ask about anything that is worrying you.